Rather generally, my work focused on creating accessible and adaptable online news consumption experiences.

 With the rise of machine learning and artificial intelligence, it made sense to me that we could easily link and sync the events in an individual's life to the events that are happening in the world.

-This was a lot of information to take in!
 As another one of my final deliverables, I also created an online toolkit that covers many of the cognitively inclusive design principles that I uncovered during my internship project.

 There were definitely a lot of things that I wished I could have taken a closer look at, but for the purposes of setting constraints around my work and finishing everything in the span of three months, weren't feasible to include!
 Some of these facets are:

 If you're interested in chatting about my work and / or inclusive design in general, I'd love to hear from you. :) Otherwise, thanks for reading!